ctzurcanu/virtues/docs/2trinity/love.md

 ![Anahata](/images/anahata.png)

-- य yaṁ: Love in general
+- य yaṁ: Love in general, Philautia

   - serotonin
     - Agape
-      - ट ṭaṁ: the love by Eternities or concepts (or gods)
+      - ट ṭaṁ: the love received from Eternities, Ethoses, concepts, or gods
-      - ठ ṭhaṁ: the love/admiration you feel for Eternities
+      - ठ ṭhaṁ: the love/admiration you feel for Eternities and their other admirers
-    - Teacher/Student
+    - Philia for the Good: Teacher/Student
       - ग gaṁ: the love you receive from your teacher or student
       - घ ghaṁ: the love you gift to your teacher or student
-    - Platonic
+    - Eros for the Good: Platonic, Pragma
-      - च caṁ: love you feel from a platonic lover
+      - च caṁ: Eros for the Good that you receive from a Platonic or pragmatic lover
-      - छ chaṁ: love you give in a platonic manner
+      - छ chaṁ: Eros for the Good that you give in a Platonic or pragmatic manner

   - oxytocin
-    - for Peers
+    - Philia for Pleasure: for Peers
       - क kaṁ: the love you receive from your peers
       - ख khaṁ: the love you gift to your peers/group
-    - Sexual
+    - Eros for Pleasure: Sexual play
-      - ज jaṁ: romantic love that you feel from somebody
+      - ज jaṁ: erotic love that you receive from somebody
-      - झ jhaṁ: romantic love for somebody
+      - झ jhaṁ: erotic love that you give to somebody
-    - Storge
+    - Storge: natural or residual love
-      - ङ ṅaṁ: love you feel from your mother/father, extended family, tribe, nation, race, your species, Life, all Creation
+      - ङ ṅaṁ: Storge that you receive from family, or retain as the inertia of another type of love
-      - ञ ñaṁ: love that you give to the same
+      - ञ ñaṁ: Storge that you passively express toward the same